top of page

 Q: What does a licensed child care centre mean?

-A: Rainbow Village Day Care Centre is licensed by the Ministry of Education.
-Every year we go through an unannounced inspection from the Ministry who come in and spend the day ensuring we are in compliance with the Child Care and Early Years Act.
-We also have quarterly inspections from the Health Department, as well as yearly fire safety inspections.
-The Region of Peel also comes in and scores us on the Operating Criteria to ensure our centre is offering high-quality programs and standards.
+A: Village Day Care Centre is duly licensed by the Ministry of Education.
+Annually, we undergo an unannounced inspection conducted by the Ministry, which assesses our compliance with the Child Care and Early Years Act.
+In addition, we receive quarterly inspections from the Health Department and yearly fire safety evaluations.
+The Region of Peel also assesses our facility against the Operating Criteria to ensure that we are providing high-quality programs and maintaining the highest standards.

 bottom of page